 - Happiness in Slavery: Slight subversion, he's not so happy and seems Sealed Evil in a Can, but he hates the idea of losing Integra more (episode 9).

 - Historical Beauty Update: Played straight and then subverted with his 'level one' appearance.
 Unlike the manga, his appearance as Vlad actually resembles his historical portraits.

 - Hoist by His Own Petard: He gets "killed" by trying to shoot Incognito with his Jackal.
-Afterwards, when he gets better, he uses Incognito's powers against him in a Genre Savvy way.
+Afterwards, when he gets better, he uses Incognito's powers against him.

-- I Love You, Draculina Daughter: Some shades of this with Seras and the reason why he keeps offering Integra his blood.
+- I Love You, Vampire Son: Some shades of this with Seras and the reason why he keeps offering Integra his blood.

 - In-Series Nickname: Monster is the most frequent.
 There is also Peter Pan, his codename.

 - Meaningful Name: Do you really need it explained?